DirectOutput/DirectOutput/Documentation/55_B2SServerPlugin.md

 ﻿B2S Server Plugin {#b2sserverplugin}
 =================

-The DirectOutput framework has been designed a a plugin for the great B2S.Server.
+The DirectOutput framework implements the plugin interface for the great B2S.Server.
+This allows the B2S.Server to recognize and load the framework.

 To allow the B2S.Server to discover and communicate with DirectOutput the interface _IDirectPlugin_ has been implemented.
 To allow frontend calls as well the _IDirectPluginFrontend_ has been implemented as well.

 \image html plugin.png "Plugin architecture"